SilbigerLab/Mesocosm_User_Manual/chapters/06-water_collection.md

     1. Pool hose (stored inside one of the water bins)
     1. Standard garden hose (from Field Room)
     1. Triple filter and locking ring
-    1. Banjo attachment (PVC to pool hose adaptor)
+    1. Banjo attachment (PVC to pool hose adapter)
     1. Two ratchet straps or sets of rope

 <a name="check_list"></a> **Pre-Collection Check List**

 1. Before traveling
     1. Sign out the Ford 450 truck at the Bio Stock Room for your desired day (Biology Department Vehicle ID 440).
-        1. Before driving a univeristy vehicle, be sure to complete the Defensive Drivers course.
+        1. Before driving a university vehicle, be sure to complete the Defensive Drivers course.
 Email Wendy Dunbarr (wendy.dunbarr@csun.edu) for details.
     1. At least 24 hours before collecting water, email Mark Loos (mark.loos@csulb.edu) of your intent to get water, and give him an estimated time of arrival.
 Check in with him or his appointed staff member upon arrival.
     1. Check that all three o-rings of the triple filter are in place and that the filters are placed in order (left to right following direction of flow: 20um, 5um, 1um) before twisting the filters onto the base rack.
 Use the locking ring to ensure a tight seal of the filter compartments onto the rack.
     1. Ensure that all components of the sump are prepared for water: